 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tofu probably is not the first thing that comes to mind when you think dessert (but it should be!
-Check out these great vegan tofu-based desserts!).
-But with a mild flavor and texture that lends itself well to thickening, tofu frosting can be a great alternative to super sugary, dairy based frostings that are usually used on cakes.
+Tofu probably is not the first thing that comes to mind when you think of dessert.
+But with a mild flavor and texture that lends itself well to thickening, tofu frosting can be a great alternative to super sugary, dairy-based frostings that are usually used on cakes.

-This is a creamy vegan tofu frosting recipe made with tofu as a base and with a reduced amount of sugar to keep it a bit healthier.
-Plus, it's nearly fat-free, since there's no margarine or butter used.
-No cooking is needed; just add all the ingredients to a blender and puree.
+This is a creamy vegan tofu frosting recipe made with tofu as a base and with a reduced amount of sugar.
+Plus, it's nearly fat-free since there's no margarine or butter used.
+No cooking is needed; just add all the ingredients to a blender and purée.
 You can also add a bit of food coloring and flavor extracts to make different colors and flavors.
 Try a drop of green food coloring with some mint extract, for example.

-Place the silken tofu, lemon juice, powdered sugar and vanilla in a blender or food processor.
+Place the silken tofu, lemon juice, powdered sugar and vanilla extract n a blender or food processor.

-Silken tofu also called soft tofu, silk tofu or Japanese-style tofu, has a softer consistency than regular tofu, which is why it is often used to thicken sauces, desserts and dressings.
+- Silken tofu—also called soft tofu, silk tofu, or Japanese-style tofu—has a softer consistency than regular tofu which is why it is often used to thicken sauces, desserts, and dressings.
 It usually falls apart easily, and is sometimes packaged in boxes that do not require refrigeration.
 Regular tofu is packed in water and requires refrigeration, so these two types of tofu are often sold in different parts of the store.
-So don't be alarmed if you can't find silken tofu in the refrigerator where you normally purchase your tofu.
+Because of this, don't be alarmed if you can't find silken tofu in the refrigerator where you normally purchase your tofu.

 University of Toronto Food Services.
 (2015, May 21).
 Awesome things about tofu.
 Retrieved December 4, 2016, from Favourite Foods, https://ueat.utoronto.ca/10-awesome-things-about-tofu/